ppy/osu-wiki/news/2016/2016-12-09-monthly-beatmapping-contest-13-now-open.md

 series: monthly_beatmapping_contest
 ---

-It's been a long while since our last monthly contest, but we're back with a brand new challenge, featuring the winner of the [first osu!remix contest](https://osu.ppy.sh/community/contests/1), [BilliumMoto](https://osu.ppy.sh/users/3862471) and his track *HDHR*!
+It's been a long while since our last monthly contest, but we're back with a brand new challenge, featuring the winner of the [first osu!remix contest](https://osu.ppy.sh/community/contests/1), ::BilliumMoto::{ user-id=3862471 } and his track *HDHR*!

 We'll be continuing the MBC series across other gamemodes (including osu!, of course) in 2017.
 To end 2016 on a high note and celebrate the OWC finals, we figure we'd give the creative side of the game the means to flex their muscles in a more competitive environment as well.